 Also, I think the process is iffy at best.
 I love the smell of my husband’s chest.
 It smells like warm cedar wood chip, dried Irish seaweed, and fur.
 His armpits, however, are dead ringers for rotting onions in the sun if he sweats.
 As the person who washes his shirts, I can tell you the underarms will hold that smell for days in the hamper, but his buttery warm saltiness fades as soon as the shirt is cold.
 So the shirt that will be/was sent will have the slightest trace of the real scent I love and a whole lot of the one, I could do without.

 Along with my reservations, I was unable, in the month of researching this piece, to locate a single verifiable customer review anywhere on the internet in English, French, or German.
 There are four testimonials on the website, but none of them have names attached, not even first names.
 So I can’t even give you a differing opinion or a first-hand account.

 Here’s the thing, I don’t like crapping on start-ups and small businesses.
 There is probably no one on earth that would want to see this company succeed more than myself given my own dog and pony show.
-Both owners seem truly sincere and invested in the concept, and the concept is filling a real desire.
+Both owners seem truly sincere and invested in the concept, and the idea is filling a real desire.
 However, I have serious reservations in regards to delivering on the marketed product, but I’m leaving reviews of the juice for another time.
 I sincerely hope they attract some venture capital that will develop the brand and install a science officer and a marketing team.